 National Congenital Heart Disease Survey

 The National Congenital Heart Disease Online Survey was a voluntary online survey to help understand experiences and needs of people with congenital heart disease.
-The survey collects (self-reported) information from all people in Australia living with a previously diagnosed congenital heart condition, regardless of their current health status.
+The survey collected (self-reported) information from all people in Australia living with a congenital heart condition.
 The National Congenital Heart Disease Survey is the first step for gathering pivotal initial information to help provide a clearer picture of the entire congenital heart disease population in Australia and New Zealand.